mp-v2/dutch-weekend-adventures/wilderness.md

 https://www.staatsbosbeheer.nl/uit-in-de-natuur/locaties/gelderse-poort
 It is along the Dutch-German border near Nijmegen.
 - There are two uninhabited islands: Rottumeroog and Rottumerplaat, in the Wadden Sea.
-- The nature reserve Veluwe is close to natural state forest, with wild deer, boars, and even packs of wolves recently returning to the region. https://www.staatsbosbeheer.nl/uit-in-de-natuur/locaties/veluwe
+- The nature reserve Veluwe is close to natural state forest, with wild deer, boars, bison, and even packs of wolves recently returning to the region. https://www.staatsbosbeheer.nl/uit-in-de-natuur/locaties/veluwe
+- The nature reserve De Maashorst, in province North Brabant, is a project aiming to revive dutch wilderness and recreate the 'primal' feel of nature.
+It has wild horses, deer and bison. https://rewildingeurope.com/rew-project/de-maashorst/
 - The Eifel National Park is wild, with populations of wild cats, wolves etc. It is just over the border into Germany. https://www.eifel.info/en/nature/the-top-10-distinctive-natural-features